Dr. John: Later work

+On June 2, 2023, Montreux Jazz Fest and the Dr. John estate released Dr. John: The Montreux Years, with live performances from 1986 to 2012.
+"It's a great way to say adieu", stated Offbeat Magazine.

+In November 2023, Dr. John: Solo Piano Live in New Orleans 1984 was released by the Dr. John estate and 501 Record Club.

+On April 20, 2024, Dr. John: Gris-Gris Gumbo Ya Ya: Singles 1968-1974 was released by Omnivore and the Dr. John estate, on double purple vinyl as a special Record Store Day release, and as a CD on April 26, 2024.

+In November, 2024, When The Saints Go Marching In Medley was released by Montreux Jazz Festival and the Dr. John estate, as a preview to the digital album Dr. John: Live in Montreux 1986 released to commemorate Dr. John's birthday, Nov.
+20.

+In October, 2025, the single Mama Roux (Live at Village Gate) was released by Omnivore and the Dr. John Estate.

 Musical style

+Dr. John's style pans from blues and pop to jazz, boogie woogie, rock-and-roll, R&B & psychedelic rock.

 According to AllMusic, Dr. John "first became a star by taking the sounds and traditions of New Orleans blues, jazz, and R&B and twisting them into new forms".
 Billboard described him as a soul, funk and boogie-woogie musician who "became a New Orleans musical icon not as a pop star of the present, but as a channeler of those who came before."
 NPR placed his style within New Orleans rhythm and blues.
 Ultimate Classic Rock said that he was known "for his influential brand of blues rock".
 He was also a "major swamp rock artist", according to Americana UK.
+Dr. John had a strong relationship with Gospel music, and often integrated/based his own music with Gospel music.

 Personal life and death

-Dr. John was married twice, and told The New York Times that he had "a lot" of children.
+Dr. John was married three times and told The New York Times that he had "a lot" of children.

+His first wife was Lydia Crow, with whom he had two children, Craig and Karla.
+His second wife was Lorraine Sherman, with whom he had three children: Tara, Jessica, and Jennifer.
+His third wife was Cat Yellen.
+His children Craig and Jessica predeceased him.
+He also had a granddaughter, Stephanie, and a grandson named Allen O'Quin who predeceased him.

 He had a heroin addiction; however, in December 1989, he completed his final rehabilitation stint with the help of Narcotics Anonymous, and remained clean for the rest of his life.

 On June 6, 2019, Dr. John died of a heart attack.
-His family announced through his longtime publicist Karen Dalton Beninato that he died at break of day, and "he created a unique blend of music which carried his home town, New Orleans, at its heart, as it was always in his heart."
+His family announced through his longtime publicist Karen Dalton Beninato that he died at the break of day, and "he created a unique blend of music which carried his hometown, New Orleans, at its heart, as it was always in his heart."